Straight to the Point

 What’s a Portable Charcoal Grill?

-As the name suggests, portable charcoal grills are portable!
+As the name suggests, portable charcoal grills are portable.
 While most grills can be moved around to some extent, these are smaller, lighter, purpose-built grills meant for mobility.
 This means they also tend to be among the most budget-friendly grills, and they’re convenient for smaller spaces like patios or balconies.
-They're often around the same size as indoor grills.
+They're often around the same size as indoor grills and you can buy gas-powered versions, too.

-Should You Buy a Portable Charcoal Grill or a Standard-Size Charcoal Grill?
+Should You Buy a Portable or Regular Charcoal Grill?

 Serious Eats / Russell Kilgore